bpasanek/puzzlepoesis/minutes/meet-9.15.2017.md

 Alex Gil and revision, put him in touch with Madeleine.

-Let's work up a Page Barbour application for a symposium in the Spring\s Harryette Mullen, Bret Rothstein, Game Studies and DH, Physical
+Let's work up a Page Barbour application for a symposium in the Spring
+Harryette Mullen, Bret Rothstein, Game Studies and DH, Physical

-Lauren knows people:\s
+Lauren knows people:
-Tyler Jo Smith in Archaeology (contact her about possible collaboration)\s Greg Lewis Mech-E (PhD candidate in Mechanical Lewis): 3D printing, interdisciplinary projects
+Tyler Jo Smith in Archaeology (contact her about possible collaboration)
+Greg Lewis Mech-E (PhD candidate in Mechanical Lewis): 3D printing, interdisciplinary projects

 ### Budget items: